Akubits/Priscilla/README.md

 2. backup
 3. extendedmodlog
 4. fun
+5. welcome

 ## [Laggrons-Dumb-Cogs](https://github.com/retke/Laggrons-Dumb-Cogs)
-This is where Priscilla gets the say cog.
+This is where Priscilla gets the following cogs:
+1. say

 # License